-It is not possible to assess the risk of vibriosis from V. parahaemolyticus in shellfish sourced from Tasmanian growing areas due to significant knowledge gaps in the international arena regarding factors determining pathogenicity and the lack of dose response models associated with potentially pathogenic strains.
+In developing the Tasmanian Vibrio risk profile, it was not possible to assess the risk of vibriosis from V. parahaemolyticus in shellfish sourced from growing areas due to significant knowledge gaps identified in the international arena regarding factors determining pathogenicity and the lack of dose response models associated with potentially pathogenic strains.
 However, a qualitative assessment was made of the potential V. parahaemolyticus levels at retail following various post-harvest temperature regimes.

-Water temperature was a major driver of V. parahaemolyticus levels at harvest and air temperature was a major driver of V. parahaemolyticus growth and decline post-harvest.
-In determining our qualitative risk of V. parahaemolyticus levels, we have assumed an average maximum summer daily temperature of 20°C, based on our environmental data and supported by historic BOM data.
-Under these conditions, and assuming rapid cooling of shellfish to reach an internal temperature of $\leq 10^{\circ}$ C (as opposed to only entry into the cool chain) within the specified time frames, the Tasmanian VCP is effective at reducing V. parahaemolyticus levels (Table 13), and hence we recommend businesses consider reducing the maximum temperature threshold for the VCP to trigger entry into the cool chain within 7 hours from 30°C to 20°C. Under exceptional summer temperature conditions and during marine heat waves, V. parahaemolyticus risk could be elevated and tight temperature control is highly recommended under such conditions.
+Water temperature was a major driver of V. parahaemolyticus levels at harvest based on our survey results, while air temperature and storage temperature were identified as major drivers of post-harvest V. parahaemolyticus growth and decline based on previously developed growth models (Oyster Refrigeration Index).
+In determining our qualitative post-harvest risk of V. parahaemolyticus, we assumed an average maximum summer daily temperature of 20°C. This assumption was based on our observed environmental data and supported by historic Tasmanian BOM data.
+Under these conditions the Tasmanian Vibrio Control Plan is effective at preventing significant V. parahaemolyticus growth post-harvest, and hence we recommend businesses consider reducing the maximum temperature threshold (30°C) for the Vibrio Control Plan to trigger entry into the cool chain within 7 hours to 20°C. However, under exceptional summer temperature conditions and during marine heat waves, V. parahaemolyticus risk could be elevated and tighter temperature control would be highly recommended.